 Architecture and functions defined for 5G LAN-type service in clause 4.4.6, 5.8.2.13 and 5.29 of TS 23.501 [2] are used as the baseline for 5G VN group communication enhancements.

 Unstructured PDU Session type is out of scope for this study.

 4.2 Architectural Requirements

-Solutions for this study should define the group the solution is targeting to and the common service(s) used by the group
+Solutions for this study should define solution targeting following aspects agreed in the SID